Do not use Object IDs as object references

 end;

-This also applies to Page.Run(), Page.RunModal(), Report.Run(), Query.SaveAsCsv(), Xmlport.Run(), Xmlport.Export(), Xmlport.Import(), RecordRef.Open(), and similar methods.
+This also applies to Page.Run(), Page.RunModal(), Report.Run(), Report.RunModal(), Xmlport.Run(), Xmlport.Export(), Xmlport.Import(), Query.SaveAsCsv(), RecordRef.Open(), and similar methods.

 EventSubscriber attributes

-local procedure MyEventSubscriber()
+local procedure OnAfterPostSalesDocSubscriber()

 begin